-- 1) Amendment of paragraph 16.17 to reflect Social Responsibility Code Provision 3.5.6 regarding selfexclusion schemes in Local Risk Assessments - 2) Paragraph on premises inspections inserted as paragraph 13.6 - 3) Definition of a track inserted as paragraph 24.1 - 4) Definition of a day added to paragraph 32.3 regarding OUNS - 5) Updated organisational contact details in Annex B
+- 1)2)Dates changed throughout the document to reflect the period this statement version will cover. - Removal of capitalisation of headings where possible/ appropriate to conform with accessibility requirements. - 2) Responsibility Code Provision 3.5.6 regarding self-exclusion schemes in Local Risk Assessments - 3) Paragraph on premises inspections inserted as paragraph 13.6 - 4) Definition of a track inserted as paragraph 24.1 - 5)-Definition of a day added to paragraph 32.3 regarding OUNS - 6) Updated organisational contact details in Annex B